rehierl/abstract-properties/08-0-total-orders/4-0-scopes-iso-toset.md

 * `(ce(si) < ce(sj)) := ((si,sj) in P)`

-From this node order `Q` one can recreate `P` by replacing each node `ni` in `Q` by a set of nodes that contains all those nodes which are equal or subsequent to `ni` in `Q`.
+From this node order `Q` one can recreate `P` by replacing each node `ni` in `Q` by a set of nodes that contains all those nodes that are equal or subsequent to `ni` in `Q`.

 * `P* := (S,<)` such that